 Consider a 0% intro APR offer

 Another great option to consider is opening a credit card with a 0% intro APR and/or balance transfer offer.
 This is especially valuable for anyone on shaky financial ground who needs a little extra time to pay off a purchase or outstanding balance interest free.

-The Citi® Diamond Preferred® Card for example, offers a lengthy 18-month intro period of 0% APR on new purchases and balance transfers.
-This gives cardholders a year and a half to pay off new purchases, or to transfer an existing balance (balances must be transferred within four months of opening an account) and pay it off before regular 14.74% - 24.74% Variable APR applies.
+The Citi® Diamond Preferred® Card for example, offers a lengthy 21-month intro period of 0% APR on balance transfers (from the date of your first transfer and made within the first four months) and 12 months on purchases from date of account opening.
+This gives cardholders ample time to transfer an existing balance and pay it off before regular 13.74% - 23.74% Variable APR applies.
+Be aware of the balance transfer fee: Balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.
 Citi® Double Cash Card is another great example.
-It also offers an 18-month intro APR period, but only on balance transfers (then 13.99% – 23.99% (Variable)).
+It offers an 18-month intro APR period on balance transfers (then, 13.99% – 23.99% (Variable)).
 The nice thing about this card though is that it offers cash-back rewards.
 Cardholders can earn 1% cash back when making a purchase, and an additional 1% once paying for those purchases (just make sure you pay the minimum balance due on time).
 Citi is a CardRatings advertiser.

 Be mindful about your purchases

 We get it… we’re all staying home much more, and well, online shopping has likely been a temptation for many.
 New big screen TV anyone?